univrsal/input-overlay/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional information:**
 - Plugin version
-- Full OBS Studio log
+- Full OBS Studio write_log

 **Additional context**
 Add any other context about the problem here.